sgich/Moringa_Data_Science_Core_W4_Independent_Project_2021_01_STEPHEN_GICHONGE_Python_Notebook/README.md

 The proliferation of energy efficient and/or clean sources of energy has driven manufacturers to respond to customer and environmental demands as climate change is ever becoming a threat to humanity and it's habitat.
 In response to that, there has been substantial growth in the electric car industry and an unforseen subsector of electric car-sharing.
-The given dataset in this analysis consisted of observations over nine days on electric car (bluecar) ride-sharing and analysis was carried out to understand usage over time.
-A hypothesis was used to guide the analysis.
+The given dataset in this analysis consisted of observations over nine days on electric car (bluecar) ride-sharing for different Postal Codes in Paris, France.
+Analysis was carried out in the form of a Hypothesis test on two randomly selected Postal Codes in order to understand usage over time.